Shekswess/HAR-Comparison-Privacy/README.md

 # HAR-Comparison-Privacy

 This Repository contains the code for experimenting with 3 different HAR datasets and checking if they can be compared with each other.
-Also checking if the data can be used for privacy preserving machine learning(federated learning).
+Also checking if the data can be used for privacy preserving machine learning(federated learning) using Random Forest and FedAve strategy + XGBoost and FedXgbBagging strategy.

 ## Datasets